-Services can be received in a Hospital on an outpatient basis, other outpatient settings such as Alternate Facilities, in a Physician's office or in the home,
+- Services can be received in a Hospital on an outpatient basis, other outpatient settings such as Alternate Facilities, in a Physician's office or in the home,

+- Coverage for:

 - Short-term outpatient rehabilitation services.

 - Physical therapy.

 - Occupational therapy.

 - Speech therapy, including post-cochlear implant aural therapy (must meet criteria).

 - Pulmonary rehabilitation therapy.

 - Phase II cardiac rehabilitation therapy.

-Surgery is not a prerequisite for receiving outpatient rehabilitation therapy.
+- Surgery is not a prerequisite for receiving outpatient rehabilitation therapy.

-- Physical therapy and occupational therapy are limited to a combined 30 visits per Policy Year. - Speech therapy is limited to 30 visits per Policy Year. - Pulmonary rehabilitation therapy and Phase II cardiac rehabilitation therapy are - limited to a combined 30 visits per Policy Year. - If the therapies described under this category are available on both a rehabilitative and habilitative basis, there are separate limits, as stated above, for each type (e.g., 30 visits per Policy Year for rehabilitative speech therapy and 30 visits per Policy Year for habilitative speech therapy; and 30 combined visits per Policy Year for rehabilitative physical therapy and occupational therapy, as applicable). - Rehabilitation/habilitation therapy for autism is not included in the limits shown above.

-- Inpatient or outpatient recreational therapy.

-- Patient education and home programs.

-- Audio therapy.

-- Eye exercise therapy or vision therapy.

-- Biofeedback training, unless determined by the Plan to be Covered Health Services.

-- Craniosacral therapy.
+- Physical therapy and occupational therapy are limited to a combined 30 visits per Policy Year. - Speech therapy is limited to 30 visits per Policy Year. - Pulmonary rehabilitation therapy and Phase II cardiac rehabilitation therapy are limited to a combined 30 visits per Policy Year. - If the therapies described under this category are available on both a rehabilitative and habilitative basis, there are separate limits, as stated above, for each type (e.g., 30 visits per Policy Year for rehabilitative speech therapy and 30 visits per Policy Year for habilitative speech therapy; and 30 combined visits per Policy Year for rehabilitative physical therapy and occupational therapy and 30 combined visits per Policy Year for habilitative physical therapy and occupational therapy, as applicable). - Rehabilitation/habilitation therapy for autism is not included in the limits shown above. - The Plan does not cover: - Inpatient or outpatient recreational therapy. - Patient education and home programs. - Audio therapy. - Eye exercise therapy or vision therapy. - Biofeedback training, unless determined by the Plan to be Covered Health Services. - Craniosacral therapy. - Prolotherapy. - Sensory integration therapy.

-- Prolotherapy.

-- Sensory integration therapy.